-atmosphere(s) A measure of atmospheric pressure at mean sea level equal to 14.7 psi.
+atmosphere(s) A measure of atmospheric pressure at mean sea level equal to 14.7 pounds per square inch (psi) of pressure.

 autoignition point/autoignition temperature The minimum temperature required to initiate or cause self-sustained combustion independently of the heating source or heated element.
 As the temperature of a flammable liquid is increased above the fire point, a minimum temperature is attained at which self-sustained combustion occurs in the absence of an ignition source.
 This temperature is called the autoignition point or autoignition temperature.